Jimmy Robinson (recording engineer): The Record Plant, L.A.

-Every Sunday night at 6 pm, Gary Kellgren would throw a special A-List only party bearing the name "The Jim Keltner Fan Club Hour" after world-famous drummer Jim Keltner, who was well known in musician's circles at the time.
+Every Sunday night at 6 pm, Gary Kellgren would throw an A-List only party bearing the name "The Jim Keltner Fan Club Hour" after drummer Jim Keltner, who was well known in musician circles at the time.
 Austin Godsey, who lived with Jack Adams across from Frank Zappa's house in Laurel Canyon, invited Robinson to the latest "The Jim Keltner Fan Club Hour" party at The Record Plant in Los Angeles.

 Upon arrival at the Record Plant, Robinson was asked by Kellgren to help out with recording the artists during the jam session.
 The artists at the studios that evening were John Lennon, Mick Jagger, Jessie Ed Davis, Danny Kortchmar, Trever Lawrence, Bobby Keys, Jim Price, Jim Keltner, Ringo Starr, Bruce Gary, Wolfgang Metz, Rocky Djubano, Mike Finnigan, Al Kooper, Harry Nilsson, Vennetta Fields, Clydie King, and Claudia Lennear, all appearing on a track to be entitled "Too Many Cooks are Bound to Spoil the Soup".
 The engineers for the session were Gary Kellgren, Lee Kiefer, Austin Godsy, and Robinson.
-The current location of the original 16 track master is unknown to this day; however, bootleg 2 tracks have surfaced from time to time on the internet.
+The current location of the original 16 track master is unknown; however, bootleg 2 tracks have surfaced from time to time on the internet.

 While working on Paris, Robinson received a phone call from Ben Edmonds from Capitol Records A&R department and asked him to work with Jimmy Page on a new group signed to Swan Song Records.
 The group was to be called "Detective" and Robinson was to serve as producer and engineer for the first album.
 This album turned out so well that many Led Zeppelin fans thought that Jimmy Page had produced it under the pseudonym "Jimmy Robinson".

 After Detective, Robinson began two albums with Sammy Hagar.
 The first project with Hagar was 9 on a Ten Scale and then subsequently Red.
 Shortly after working with Hagar, Lou Bramey of Spread Eagle Productions asked Jimmy Robinson to record and produce Y&T's Struck Down album for London Records.
 The album Struck Down is best remembered for Dave Meniketti's heavy guitar leads that was preceded the metal scene by a decade.

-During his tenure with the Record Plant in Los Angeles, Jimmy developed an even closer friendship with Gary Kellgren and the two of them took over Sly Stone's custom project studio in Sausalito, CA called "The Pit" that featured eccentric amenities such as a recessed recording area with shag carpeting and secret passages; there, they worked closely with Sly Stone, Paris, Sammy Hagar, Bill Wyman of the Rolling Stones, Van Morrison, and Tower of Power.
+During his tenure with the Record Plant in Los Angeles, Robinson developed a closer friendship with Gary Kellgren and the two of them took over Sly Stone's custom project studio in Sausalito, CA called "The Pit" that featured eccentric amenities such as a recessed recording area with shag carpeting and secret passages; there, they worked closely with Sly Stone, Paris, Sammy Hagar, Bill Wyman of the Rolling Stones, Van Morrison, and Tower of Power.